ThantShweYeeLin/ScholarHourManager-WADproject/README.md

 ---

 ## 📖 Project Description
-Scholar Hour Manager is a **Next.js web app** that helps universities manage scholarship/work-study hours.
+Scholar Hour Manager is a **Next.js web app** that helps universities manage scholarship hours.
 It provides a portal for admins, supervisors, and students to schedule, track, and approve scholarship shifts in a transparent and efficient way.

 ### ✨ Problems It Solves